SFDO-Tooling/CumulusCI/docs/tasks.rst

 * **apex**: A string of Apex to run (after the file, if specified). **Default: for (CronTrigger t : [SELECT Id FROM CronTrigger]) { System.abortJob(t.Id); }**
 * **managed**: If True, will insert the project's namespace prefix.
 Defaults to False or no namespace.
 * **namespaced**: If True, the tokens %%%NAMESPACED_RT%%% and %%%namespaced%%% will get replaced with the namespace prefix for Record Types.
+* **param1**: Parameter to pass to the Apex.
+Use as %%%PARAM_1%%% in the Apex code.Defaults to an empty value.
+* **param2**: Parameter to pass to the Apex.
+Use as %%%PARAM_2%%% in the Apex code.Defaults to an empty value.

 update_admin_profile
 ==========================================